huygnguyen04/huygnguyen04/README.md

 ## Hi there 👋,

-### I'm Huy Nguyen, a second-year student at the University of Virginia, my long-term goal is to pursue a Ph.D. in Computer Science 👨‍💻.
+### I'm Huy Nguyen, a third-year undergraduate student at the University of Virginia, my long-term goal is to pursue a Ph.D. in Computer Science 👨‍💻.

 ### [🔗 Check out my portfolio website here!](https://huynguyen04.github.io/)
 -------